OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-05-05-cool-and-persistent.md

 title: "Cool And Persistent"
 ---

 Today has been a killer day.
 I was able to sleep the full night and woke up slightly before my alarm.
 My mindset today has been great.
 I feel good, confident, happy -- I hadn't realized it until I felt so good today, but I have been feeling awfully down and sorry for myself these last couple of weeks.
 When I'm in this mindset, I feel more alone and less friendly with people and the world.
-On the flip, when I feel great and friendly -- everyone else is so much nicer and warm.
+On the flip side, when I feel great and friendly -- everyone else is so much nicer and warmer.
 Things are less awkward (and if they are, then I care less anyway).

 As simple as it sounds, I need to be: cool & persistent.